Sayanjones/DocMind/README.md

-# Document-Based Q&A Retrieval System
+# DocMind: Document-Based Q&A Retrieval System

 This repository contains the implementation of a **Document Q&A Application** that utilizes **LangChain**, **FAISS**, and **Google Generative AI Embeddings** for vector-based similarity search and document-based question answering.